atc0005/send2teams/README.md

 1. Build
    - for current operating system with default `go` build options
      - `go build`
+       - Go 1.14+ automatically uses bundled dependencies in top-level `vendor` folder
+       - Go 1.11, 1.12 and 1.13 will default to fetching dependencies
+     - `go build -mod=vendor`
+       - force build to use bundled dependencies in top-level `vendor` folder
-   - for all supported platforms
+   - for all supported platforms (where `make` is installed)
       - `make all`
    - for Windows
       - `make windows`